ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 Because you're a hacker man too cool for school.

 - #### Preset Cable & Tray Libraries
-Includes common sizes, weights, and even 5-core cables because apparently the universe hates consistency.
+Includes common sizes, weights, and even comms, coax and fiber jazz.
+Don't say I dont treat you!

 - #### Custom Cable & Tray Input
 For those special projects where the consultant sent you “final drawings” that contradict physics.